 Enterprise Application?

 Enterprise application describes applications (or software) that a business uses to do ifts work.
 When the word enterprise is combined with application, it usually refers to a software platform that is too large and too complex for individual or small business use.
+WHAT DOES AN ENTERPRISE APPLICATION DO?

 Enterprise applications are crucial for organizations to optimize their operations, improve efficiency, and enhance decision-making.
 They enable integration across departments, streamline processes, and provide a comprehensive view of business activities, helping organizations stay competitive in today’s fast-paced and data-driven business environment.